cmannett85/arg_router/README.md

 The `arp::validation::default_validator` instance provides the default validator that the root uses to validate the parse tree at compile-time.
 It is a required policy of the `root`.
 Unless you have implemented your own policy or tree node you will never need to specify anything else.

-The `help` node is used by the `root` to generate the argument documentation for the help output, by default it just prints directly to the console and then exits, but a `router` can be attached that accepts the formatted output and do something else with it.
-The optional `program_name` and `program_version` policies add a header to the help output.
+The `help` node is used by the `root` to generate the argument documentation for the help output, by default it just prints directly to the console and then exits, but a `router` can be attached that accepts the formatted output to do something else with it.
+The optional `program_name_t` and `program_version_t` policies add a header to the help output.

 Now let's introduce some 'policies'.
-Policies define common behaviours across node types, a basic one is `long_name` which provides long-form argument definition.
+Policies define common behaviours across node types, a basic one is `long_name_t` which provides long-form argument definition.
 By default, a standard unix double hyphen prefix for long names is added automatically.
-Having the name defined at compile-time means we detect duplicate names and fail the build - one less unit test you have to worry about.  `short_name` is the single character short-form name, by default a single hyphen is prefixed automatically.  `arg_router` supports short name collapsing for flags, so if you have defined flags like `-a -b -c` then `-abc` will be accepted or `-bca`, etc. (**note** short-form name collapsing is disabled if the library has been configured to have the same long and short prefix).
+Having the name defined at compile-time means we detect duplicate names and fail the build - one less unit test you have to worry about.  `short_name_t` is the single character short-form name, by default a single hyphen is prefixed automatically.  `arg_router` supports short name collapsing for flags, so if you have defined flags like `-a -b -c` then `-abc` will be accepted or `-bca`, etc. (**note** short-form name collapsing is disabled if the library has been configured to have the same long and short prefix).

+Compile-time strings are created via the `""_S` string literal, which creates an instance of a `ar::str` type.  **Note** Advanced NTTP language support that allows for this is not present until C++20, see [compile-time string support](#compile-time-string-support) for what to do in C++17.

 In order to group arguments under a specific operating mode, you put them under a `mode` instance.
 In this case our simple cat program only has one mode, so it is anonymous i.e. there's no long name or description associated with it - it is a build error to have more than one anonymous mode under the root of a parse tree.